Little Book Farmers Privacy Policy

 We will only process user information where we have a legal basis to do so.
 The legal basis will depend on the purposes for which we have collected and use the information.
 In almost every case the legal basis will be one of the following:

-• Our legitimate business interests: so we can learn to make our Services better, provide the Services, improve user experience, and keep users safe.
+• Our legitimate business interests: so we can learn to make our Services better and safer.

 • If required by law: Where we are subject to a legal obligation and need to use user information in order to comply with that obligation.